spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 An environment variable whose name starts with the `ro_` prefix is only passed to read stages but not to the write ([_Applying_](../run/tracked.md#applying)) stage.
 On the other hand, an environment variable whose name starts with the `wo_` prefix is only passed to the write ([_Applying_](../run/tracked.md#applying)) stage but not to the read ones.

 Combining the two prefixes makes it easy to create flows that limit the exposure of admin credentials to the code that has been thoroughly reviewed.
-The example below uses a `GITHUB_TOKEN` environment variable used by the [GitHub Terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs){: rel="nofollow"} variable split into two separate environment variables:
+The example below uses a `GITHUB_TOKEN` environment variable used by the [GitHub OpenTofu/Terraform provider](https://search.opentofu.org/provider/integrations/github/latest){: rel="nofollow"} variable split into two separate environment variables:

 ![](../../assets/screenshots/Environment_·_Bacon_bacon.png)